zaphosting/docs/docs/dayz-firststeps-connect.md

 ## Potential issues and solutions

-The establishment of the connection does not work as expected?
-This may happen in certain situations, when the connection fails due to technical issues.
+Can't connect to the server as expected?
+This may happen in certain situations, for example when the connection fails due to technical issues.
 We have listed the most common issues and their solutions below:

 #### Not visible

-A lack of visibility of the server can occur if the initialization was not completed successfully for some reason.
+A lack of visibility of the server can occur if the initialization was not completed successfully.
 This may for example be due to a faulty configuration or corrupted files.
 Further information can usually be traced in the server console or log files.

 #### Missing solution or unhelpful

-The mentioned solutions haven't solved your issue yet or don't apply in your case?
-In this case, we are also available to you daily in support.
-Simply create a **[Ticket](https://zap-hosting.com/en/customer/support/)** and explain your issue to us.
+Still facing issues after troubleshooting?
+In this case, our support team is available daily to provide assistance.
+Simply create a **[Ticket](https://zap-hosting.com/en/customer/support/)** on our website and explain your issue to us with as much details as possible.
 We will have a look at it as quickly as possible and assist you in solving the issue accordingly!